squidfunk/mkdocs-material/docs/plugins/social.md

-The social plugin automatically and intelligently generates beautiful and customizable social cards for each page of your project, rendering as preview images whenever you or somebody else shares a link to your project on social media.
+The social plugin automatically and intelligently generates beautiful and customizable social cards for each page of your project, rendering as preview images whenever you or somebody else shares a link to your documentation on social media.

 ## Objective

 ### How it works

-The awesome thing about social cards is that they are generated during build time and directly distributed with your documentation, no external services involved.
+What's particularly convenient about the plugin is that it automatically generates a social card for each page when [building your project], no external services involved.
+The generated cards are stored in the [`site` directory][mkdocs.site_dir] and served regularly like all other images.

+Social cards are defined in a custom syntax

+TODO

 While it would technically be simpler to generate social cards using a web browser and an automation framework like [Puppeteer], it would add further liabilities to your toolchain, with the potential to make build pipelines more complex and resource intense.